 Different Types of Portuguese Wine

 Now that we’ve established Portuguese wine’s place in the wine world, let’s move on to some important facts about the types of vines planted in the country, the main grapes used for production and the recognized appellations.

 Alfrocheiro: Used more in Alentejo and Dão, this grape adapts quite well throughout the country’s climate and is becoming more and more popular in recent plantations.
 Alfrocheiro wines are characterized by fine aromas of red fruits and wild floral hints.
 Very balanced when it comes to tannins, alcohol and acidity levels.

-Tinta Barroca: Mostly used in Douro region, it’s resistance to plagues and infections makes it popular, as it requires less attention.
+Tinta Barroca: Mostly used in the Douro region, its resistance to plagues and infections makes it popular, as it requires less attention.
 It produces soft and easy-drinking wines with higher alcoholic content.

 Tinta Roriz (Aragonez): This grape has a higher sensitivity to rain.
-It offers good potential for aging and its wines are normally characterized by its strong tannins and hints of red fruits like plumbs and cherries.
+It offers good potential for ageing and its wines are normally characterized by its strong tannins and hints of red fruits like plums and cherries.